 When the drive belt is properly adjusted, ensure that the swivel ring rest against the driven pulley cam.
+If not, turn adjustment ring clockwise to lean the swivel ring against the driven pulley cam.

 INCORRECT POSITION

 - 1. Swivel ring

 - 2. Driven pulley cam

 - 3. Not in contact with driven pulley